microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge00.md

 ## Success Criteria

-- You have verify Azure Subscription is ready for use
+- You have verified Azure Subscription is ready for use
 - You have validated Powershell is installed
 - You have validated Azure Ad and Az modules are installed
 - You have validated Bash shell (WSL, Mac, Linux or Azure Cloud Shell) is installed